pandusudo/Store-Restful-API/README.md

 ```

 import point_of_sales.sql to your mysql database
-If the installation is done then run
+If the installation is done then run the nodemon using npm test

 ```bash
 $ npm test